ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 significant data flowing in the same scope.
 In the presence of other flows, congestion limits are likely to determine actual throughput.

+This makes the application of signals most usefully applied to a downlink flow in access networks, close to an endpoint.
+In that case, capacity is less likely to be split between multiple active flows.

 ## Per-Flow Signal